-For a complete overview of the runtime API of all UI components see RuntimeForm for form instances and the child nodes of elements for all the different element types.
+For a complete overview of the runtime API of all UI components see RuntimeForm for Form instances and the childhodes of elements for all the different Element types

-Conditional Styling Using the onRender Event
+Conditional styling using the onRender event

-The onRender event on forms and elements provides a way to conditionally change the appearance of the UI component.
+The onRender event on Forms and Elements provides a way to conditionally change the appearance of the UI component.

-The onRender event is available on forms, portals and elements.
+The onRender event is available on Forms, Portals and Elements.
 This event allows changing display properties of supporting components just before they are shown or updated.
 As such it can be used for conditional formatting for example.

-On forms and portals the event is fired not only for the form/portal itself, but also for all the standard Servoy elements on the form/portal, if the element does not have its own onRender event handler.
-The form/portal level onRender event will not fire for beans.
+On Form and Portals the event is fired not only for the Form/Portal itself, but also for all the standard Servoy Elements on the Form/Portal, if the element does not have its own onRender event handler.
+The Form/Portal level onRender event will not fire for beans.